-1) Set the Base Station to transmit at maximum power according to the applicable test configuration in clause 5 using the corresponding test models or set of physical channels in subclause 4.9.2.
+1) Set the Base Station to transmit at maximum power according to the applicable test configuration in clause 5 using the corresponding test models or set of physical channels in clause 4.9.2.

-2) For E-UTRA, measure ACLR outside the RF bandwidth edges and ACLR inside sub-block gap or inter RF bandwidth gap , in addition, for non-contiguous spectrum operation as specified in subclause 6.6.4.5.1.
+2) For E-UTRA with NB-IoT (in-band and/or guard band operation), measure ACLR outside the Base Station RF Bandwidth edges and ACLR inside sub-block gap or Inter RF Bandwidth gap , in addition, for non-contiguous spectrum operation as specified in clause 6.6.4.5.1.
+For NB-IoT stand-alone operation, measure ACLR as specified in clause 6.6.4.5.5.
+For NR, measure ACLR outside the Base Station RF Bandwidth edges and ACLR inside sub-block gap or Inter RF Bandwidth gap, in addition, for non-contiguous spectrum operation as specified in clause 6.6.4.5.6.

-3) For UTRA FDD, measure ACLR inside sub-block gap or inter RF bandwidth gap as specified in subclause 6.6.4.5.2.
+3) For UTRA FDD, measure ACLR inside sub-block gap or Inter RF Bandwidth gap as specified in clause 6.6.4.5.2.

-4) Measure Cumulative Adjacent Channel Leakage power Ratio (CACLR) inside sub-block gap or the inter RF bandwidth gap as specified in subclause 6.6.4.5.4.
+4) Measure Cumulative Adjacent Channel Leakage Power Ratio (CACLR) inside sub-block gap or the Inter RF Bandwidth gap as specified in clause 6.6.4.5.4.

-In addition, for a multi-band capable BS, the following steps shall apply:
+In addition, for a multi-band capable BS, the following step shall apply:

 5) For multi-band capable BS and single band tests, repeat the steps above per involved band where single band test configurations and test models shall apply with no carrier activated in the other band.

-6) For multi-band capable BS with separate antenna connector, the antenna connector not being under test in case of SBT or MBT shall be terminated.
+For multi-band capable BS with separate antenna connector, the antenna connector not being under test in case of SBT or MBT shall be terminated.